MicrosoftDocs/cpp-docs/docs/mfc/reference/cedit-class.md

 ```

 ### Parameters
- [in] *lpszText*
+*lpszText*<br/>
- Pointer to a string that contains the cue to display in the edit control.
+[in] Pointer to a string that contains the cue to display in the edit control.

- [in] *fDrawWhenFocused*
+*fDrawWhenFocused*<br/>
- If FALSE, the cue banner is not drawn when the user clicks in the edit control and gives the control the focus.
+[in] If FALSE, the cue banner is not drawn when the user clicks in the edit control and gives the control the focus.

  If TRUE, the cue banner is drawn even when the control has focus.
 The cue banner disappears when the user starts to type in the control.